 What NOT to include

-- Fake or altered documents.
-Detection is sophisticated; the consequence is a 10-year ban under deception provisions.
+- Fake or altered documents, detection is sophisticated; consequence is a 10-year ban under deception provisions

-- Documents in your sponsor's name that don't relate to you.
-Only the sponsor's own immigration, accommodation and financial documents are relevant.
+- Documents in your sponsor's name that don't relate to you, only their immigration status, accommodation and financial evidence is relevant

-- Lengthy emotional letters about why you want to visit.
-Stick to facts.
+- Lengthy emotional letters about why you want to visit, stick to facts only

 Final pre-submission checklist